 The best defenses against dental disease are routine professional cleanings and examinations.
-Doc Kelly checks his patients for dental decay and periodontal (gum) disease, and he also regularly examines for any signs of oral cancer.
+Doc Kelly checks his patients for dental decay and periodontal (gum) disease and regularly examines them for any signs of oral cancer.
 Dental cleanings are necessary to prevent cavities, gingivitis, and gum disease.

 Cleaning and polishing teeth leave their surfaces smooth.
 A smooth surface makes it difficult for bacteria to stick and tartar to form on them.
 We use a highly effective ultrasonic device.
 The vibrations emitted remove tartar and loosen plaque.

-Once the teeth have been cleaned of tartar and plaque, they are polished with a slow speed handpiece using a dental polishing paste.
-To help strengthen the tooth enamel, your dental hygienist may also apply a fluoride treatment.
+Once the teeth have been cleaned of tartar and plaque, they are polished with a slow-speed handpiece using a dental polishing paste.
+To help strengthen the tooth enamel, your dental hygienist may apply a fluoride treatment.

 Preventative services and products available in our office include: